 - Using a spoon, take a spoonful of red bean paste and place it in the middle of your fish.
-Now take more batter and cover your fish filling the mold.
+Now take more batter and cover your fish, filling the mold.

-For a traditional Taiyaki recipe and to find out everything you’ll need, as well as the cooking process, keep reading.
+For a traditional taiyaki recipe and to find out everything you’ll need, as well as the cooking process, keep reading.

-Making taiyaki is simple; you don’t need many utensils or equipment besides the fish shaped pan.
+Making taiyaki is simple; you don’t need many utensils or equipment besides the fish-shaped pan.

-You will need the following utensils beforehand, so please try to get them before you start mixing any ingredients.
+You’ll need the following utensils beforehand, so please try to get them before you start mixing any ingredients.

-I will also be providing some links to get the perfect equipment, so the preparation of this snack can be as smooth as possible.
+I’ll also be providing some links to get the perfect equipment, so the preparation of this snack can be as smooth as possible.

 Here’s what you need: